Shao-RMSGAL/AMCSET/README.md

 - _logStoppingPointOnly_ - This option only logs the final resting point of each particle, and does not record the path that the particle took to get to the stopping point.
 - _logEndOfFlyingDistance_ (__Electron only__) This option reduces the number of coordinates logged by not logging every coordinate within a local substrate interaction group, but only logging the last interaction within a group.
 This can reduce the data size by a factor of

+### Compare Output Data to Other Sources for Validation

+The data output from this program needs to be validated.

 ## Dependencies

 ### C++ Compiler